akanainc/automation/com.akana.ps.automation/README.md

  * database.create=true and database.recreate=false -- Call DatabaseCreate Task & fail if database exists
  * database.create=false -- Do not call DatabaseCreate Task
 * database.configure=false -- Database process is bypassed

+Database scripts can be completely script.
+This will allow the configuration of the database configuration file, but it will ignore any upgrade scripts that are found.
+If this feature is desired, add `database.run.dbscripts=false` into the environment.properties file.
+This is an optional property and is not required to exist in the property file.
+This will default to true if it does not exist.

 The following schema's can be installed into a database: